guyinatuxedo/new_nightmare/modules/05-bof_callfunction/csaw18_getit/readme.md

 # Csaw Quals 2018 Get It

+This was done on `Ubuntu 20.04.4`.
 Let's take a look at the binary:

 ```
 $    file get_it